 WHAT IS PLANT NUTRITION?

-The second type of autotrophic nutrition in plant is chemosynthetic nutrition or chemosynthesis: This is type of autotrophic nutrition where the energy required for the synthesis of food is derived from chemicals or inorganic compound instead of from light energy from the sun.
+The second type of autotrophic nutrition in plant is chemosynthetic nutrition or chemosynthesis: This is type of autotrophic nutrition where the energy required for the synthesis of food is derived from chemicals or inorganic compound instead of from light energy from the sun-modes of nutrition

 (ii) Parasitic nutrition: This is the type of plant nutrition by which a few plants derive their organic substance from other plants.
 Such plants are referred to as parasite while the plants from which they derive their nourishment and protection is referred to as host.